'2025 Striped Bass Starts •Local Fishing Updates • Fluke Opens May 4th • Porgies Opens May 1st • Blackfish & Flounder Update

 while we have only a few reports of Flounder or Blackfish yet, we are stocked with baits and rigs so that you can try your luck at catching these fish.
 Seeking warm water in the early spring season is critical to success for Flounder or Blackfish.
 Chumming heavily will increase your odds greatly on getting a bite going.
 Skimmer Clams and Sandworms would be the dominate bait for these elusive spring time fish.

-April 1st marked the first day of spring blackfish season and recently reports have came in of good sized keeper fish caught on our local Wrecks near both moriches and Shinecock.
+April 1st marked the first day of spring blackfish season and recently reports have came in of a few good sized keeper fish caught on our local waters near both moriches and Shinecock.
 The best way to catch blackfish would be a small piece of clam or crab either on a high low rig or a small blackfish jig.

 blackfish